Food justice movement: Residential segregation

-Health outcomes related to nutrition in communities of color
+Health outcomes

 Research links many health issues to the lack of nutritious food, and since food insecurity disproportionately impacts people of color, so do these health conditions.
 For example, cancer, diabetes, and other nutrition-related health conditions are disproportionately seen in communities of color.
 According to the Centers For Disease Control, obesity has been linked to a wide range of health problems including Type 2 Diabetes, cardiovascular diseases, various types of cancer, hypertension, and high cholesterol among both adults and children.

+Individuals must often choose between paying for food and other necessities, causing individuals to choose cheaper food that is often less nutritious to have enough money to pay for other expenses.
+Many low-income residents become dependent on emergency food services and food pantries.
+According to the Alameda County Community Food Bank Hunger Study report, "food is often the most critical factor in our clients' health."

+Diet-related illnesses are present in low-income communities due to price barriers rather than consumer's poor decision-making.
+Therefore, "greater food availability or capacity to purchase food does not ensure sufficient nutrition.
+Consumption of cheap, calorically dense but non-nutritious starches has increased over the years, resulting in epidemics of obesity and diet-related diseases."
+Making produce available to consumers does not allow for them to make heathier choices if that produce is not affordable.

-In a 2004 study done by medical doctors and public health professionals of New York's Icahn School of Medicine at Mount Sinai, a community coalition study was done to compare the availability and cost of diabetes-healthy foods in a Black populated neighborhood in East Harlem with that of the adjacent White, wealthy Upper East Side in New York City.
+In a 2004 study done by medical doctors and public health professionals of New York's Icahn School of Medicine at Mount Sinai, a community coalition study was done to compare the availability and cost of diabetes-healthy foods in a black populated neighborhood in East Harlem with that of the adjacent white, wealthy Upper East Side in New York City.
 Researchers surveyed 173 East Harlem and 152 Upper East Side grocery stores to find whether or not they stocked five basic diabetes-diet recommended foods.
-Results showed that only 18% of East Harlem stores stocked the recommended foods, compared with 58% of stores in the Upper East Side.
+Results showed that only 18% of East Harlem stores stocked the recommended foods, compared with 58% of stores on the Upper East Side.
 Further, they found that only 9% of East Harlem bodegas (convenience stores) carried all five recommended items while 48% of Upper East Side bodegas carried the items.
 This discrepancy is an example of how structural inequalities such as lack of access to healthy foods perpetuate high levels of type 2 diabetes in the black community.

-Victim blaming

-Access to food disproportionately affects minority communities, but victim-blaming narratives about them exist.
-For example, an article published by the U.S. Department of Agriculture, Economic Research Service entitled "Access to Affordable, Nutritious Food is Limited in Food Deserts", states that consumers' demographic and economic characteristics, buying habits, and tastes can explain why stores do not locate in some areas or carry particularly healthy foods.
-Some criticized that such argument blames the communities themselves for the lack of access to healthy food and fails to acknowledge the historical influences and governmental policies that have marginalized these minority communities.
-Additionally, one study found that the difference in nutritional quality of food between food secure and food insecure populations was likely to be a result of financial or time constraints.
-Finally, food insecure minority communities were found to be less likely to have the cooking facilities or skills needed to cook home cooked meals.